 Weather

-July is smack-dab in the middle of winter in New Zealand, and is officially the coldest month of the year.
-This might be a bit unfortunate for travelers from North America or Europe who have long vacations at this time of year, but there are still great things to do in New Zealand in winter, if you know where to go.
+July is smack-dab in the middle of winter in New Zealand, and is officially the coldest month of the year, yet there are still great things to do in New Zealand during this season, if you know where to go.

-Generally speaking, the further south you travel in New Zealand, the colder the average temperatures (at any time of year), although there are pockets of exceptions to this.
-Northland is nicknamed the 'winterless north' because it has a subtropical climate.
+Generally speaking, the farther south you travel in New Zealand, the colder the average temperatures, although there are pockets of exceptions to this.
+Northland is nicknamed the "winterless north" because it has a subtropical climate.
 July temperatures here are warmer than the rest of the country (although not significantly higher than Auckland or other parts of the upper North Island).
-It's not uncommon for daytime highs to reach 59° F (15° C), even in mid-winter.
+It's not uncommon for daytime highs to reach 59°F (15°C), even in mid-winter.
 But, the upper North Island also gets a lot of rain between June and August.
-The 'winterless north' is a subjective idea!
+The "winterless north" is a subjective idea!

-Temperatures are colder further south, with maximum temperatures in the coastal cities of Wellington and Christchurch around 53° F (12° C), but much colder overnight, with frosts common.
-Inland towns are generally much colder, and while New Zealand doesn't have many major inland towns, a lot of tourist attractions are inland.
-Queenstown gets maximum highs in winter of 50° F (10° C), although with snow on the surrounding mountains and winds blowing off them, it will usually feel much colder than this.
+Maximum temperatures occur in the coastal cities of Wellington and Christchurch around 53°F (12°C), but it is much colder overnight, with frosts common.
+Inland towns are generally much colder, and while New Zealand doesn't have many major inland towns, many tourist attractions are inland.
+Queenstown gets maximum highs in winter of 50°F (10°C), although with snow on the surrounding mountains and winds blowing off them, it will usually feel much colder than this.

-July is low tourism season in many parts of New Zealand, except for places where you can ski (primarily the South Island).
-In general, July is low season in the north, but much busier in the south.
+July is low season in many parts of New Zealand, except for places where you can ski (primarily the South Island).
+In general, this month is low season in the north, but much busier in the south.
 Accommodation and vehicle rental costs increase accordingly.

 New Zealand schools take a two-week vacation in July, so you may see more domestic travelers out and about.
 Many New Zealanders are into skiing, although those who aren't are more likely to head to the Pacific Islands for their winter vacation than other parts of New Zealand, so this isn't a major time for domestic tourism.